aws-samples/aws-meta-role-checker/README.md

 make BUILD_CLUSTER=EKS
 ```

-To build the artifacts for an ECS cluster, to which you can assign the resulting tasks, run the following command:
+To build the necassary artifacts for an ECS cluster, to which you can manually assign the resulting tasks, run the following command:
 ```shell
 make BUILD_CLUSTER=ECS
 ```